“Thank you for coming,” Thomas told the well-dressed audience.

-Other people’s wants and desires saturated the air, like too much perfume.
-Thomas had to work at not wrinkling his nose with distaste.
+Their wants and desires saturated the air, more pungent than perfume.
+Thomas tried not to wrinkle his nose with distaste.
+Instead, he made himself sound pleasant.

 He suppressed a sigh of relief as one of his adult colleagues leaned into her microphone to offer her own closing remarks.
 The press conference was over.
 Soon, Thomas would be able to escape the cloying moods all around him.